 The project hosted a workshop for graduate students, TSOs, stakeholders and NMI:s.
 Training of graduate students is offered at the NMIs in all fields to disseminate the findings of the project to future scientists.
 Close cooperation between universities and NMIs support the transfer of knowledge to the metrological and scientific community.

 A good news story of the digitizer, titled "Innovative instrument developed for electrical networks", has been published on the EURAMET and the project webpages.

 A patent on a method using the test cells has been filed under the name "Testing procedure on the basis of a Synthetic generator of PD patterns for checking PD diagnostic instruments to be used in HVDC and HVAC grids".

 Impact on industrial and other user communities

-The project is able to provide methods for identification of PD sources in d.c. grids, of great interest for grid operators.
-Grid operators are already supplying data to the project in order to validate methods for the identification of PD sources.
+FFII, RISE, TUBITAK and VTT have made impact by introducing new calibration services for ultra-sensitive PD calibrators down to 0.01 pC, also made new claims CMC entries on the BIPM web page.
+The project provided methods for identification of PD sources in DC grids, of great interest for grid operators.
+A patent was filed by FFII on a method for correct assessment of source and position of PD in the grid, which will both have impact on reliability and failure prevention in grid operation.
+The power industry will be able to use the new methods for identification of PD under DC stress for monitoring of the systems Grid operators are supplying data to the project in order to validate methods for the identification of PD sources.
 Correct assessment of source and position of PD in the grid will both have impact on reliability and failure prevention the power industry as well as on the user communities in grid operation.
-The power industry will be able to use the new methods for identification of PD under d.c. stress for monitoring of the systems.
+The power industry will be able to use the new methods for identification of PD under DC stress for monitoring of the systems.